garthable/Terminal-Sweeper/README.markdown

 ## How to compile and run
 1. Navigate to the root directory of the repository
 2. Type "make" into the console
+    - If you get an error from doing this make sure you are using a linux based terminal and that you have make installed.
 3. Type ./build/runner into the console
-4. The program should now be running, if you received an error make sure your current directory is either the root of the repository or is the build directory.
+    - If you received an error make sure your current directory is either the root of the repository or is the build directory.
+4. The program should now be running.
 ## How to use
 When booting up the program in terminal you will be greeted by 3 options:
 ```